 Day 9: Travel to Nagoya

-Here is a brief overview of how we spent day 9 of our trip to Japan:
+Here is a brief overview of how we spent day 9 of our family travel to Japan:

 Hakone Open-Air Museum